web-dom/joss/README.md

 This application `echo` will simply write to the console log what command line arguments it receives.
 This app has various small helper libraries:
 * `serde` - for getting json in and output
 * `malloc` - a small package exposing a function called `malloc` to let data get into your web assembly module
-* `cstring` - a small package for dealing with handling c strings in web assembly
 * `joss` - a simple rust wrapper for sending JOSS operations to the host

 ```rust